Changes To Utah’S Distracted Driver Law

 use a system that is physically or electronically integrated into the motor vehicle

 If you’re found guilty of violating this law it’s a class C misdemeanor with a maximum fine of $100.00.
 But, if your violation of this law results in injury to someone else or if you have a prior conviction within three years it’s a class B misdemeanor.

 Here’s a few more things that are defined as careless driving: searching for an item in the vehicle; or attending to personal hygiene or grooming.

 You can read the full text of the Distracted Diriving law, Utah Code Ann.
 41-6a-17, et seq., here.

 I think this law will likely make our roads a lot safer.
 I would say that the cause of a majority of accident cases that we handle is due to distracted and inattentive driving.
-If you have specific questions about Utah’s new distracted driving law, please give us a call at our office at 801-264-6677.
+If you have specific questions about Utah’s new distracted driving law, please give us a call at our office or contact our West Valley City personal injury attorneys at 801-264-6677.